tralves/sp-staticwasm-worklet/README.md

 5. White noise with `Superpowered::Generator`;
 6. Generating a sound with `Superpowered::Generator`;

-The result is that all Superpowered tests (2, 3, 5, and 6) cause some noise.
+The result is that every test that uses Superpowered (2, 3, 5, and 6) cause some noise. 😤😤😤😤😤

 ## Running this example project: